Bandokay: Legal issues

 In 2022, Bandokay, alongside Double Lz, was charged with violent disorder following a 2021 incident at a Selfridges store where two people were stabbed.

 On 15 January 2024, Bandokay was summoned at Thames Magistrates Court and charged with possession of a firearm and possession of ammunition without a license.

 On 2 July 2024, BandoKay was due to face trial at the Old Bailey accused of possessing a Tokarev pistol and 22 bulleted cartridges with intent to endanger life last year.
-But just before his trial was due to start, he pleaded guilty to lesser offences of possession with intent to cause fear of violence.
-The court was told that the minimum sentence for having a gun was five years in prison.
+Just before his trial was due to start, however, he pleaded guilty to lesser offences of possession with intent to cause fear of violence.
+The court was told that the minimum sentence for possession of an illegal firearm was five years in prison.
 Judge Philip Katz KC remanded the defendants into custody to be sentenced on 5 July 2024.
-On 5 July 2024, Kemani Duggan was sentenced to five years in prison after he pleaded guilty to possessing a Tokarev pistol and 22 bulleted cartridges with intent to cause fear of violence.
+On 5 July 2024, Kemani Duggan was sentenced to five years in prison.